A Perfect Getaway: Plot

 Arriving at their destination, Cliff convinces Nick to explore a marine cave with him while Cydney and Gina wait behind on the beach.
-Gina looks through photos at a camera before suddenly screaming at Nick and Cliff, however they ignore her and she begins to scale a cliff after them with Cydney in pursuit.
+After Gina looks through photos in a camera, she suddenly screams at Nick and Cliff.
+However they ignore her, so she begins to scale a cliff after them with Cydney in pursuit.

 Once alone with Cliff in the cave, Nick realizes that he has been tricked as Cliff draws a gun.
 It is revealed that the real Cliff and Cydney were the unidentified victims of the double homicide, murdered by their impostors.
-The impostor Cliff is Rocky, the high school boyfriend of the imposter Cydney, and the two are meth addicts and have been committing the murders to assume the identities of their victims - getting the victims life stories by pretending to be scriptwriters.
-Gina, who saw the wedding photos with the real Cliff and Cydney, witnesses Rocky shoot Nick and attempts to escape.
-After fighting off Cliff, but being stabbed and shot, Gina runs into the jungle.
+The impostor Cliff is Rocky, the high school boyfriend of the imposter of Cydney, and the two are meth addicts who have been committing the murders to assume the identities of their victims - getting the victims life stories by pretending to be scriptwriters.

+Gina, who saw the wedding photos with the real Cliff and Cydney on the camera, witnesses Rocky shoot Nick and attempts to escape.
+After fighting him off, but being stabbed and shot, Gina runs into the jungle.
 Rocky tells his girlfriend to mislead the police about the transpiring events while he chases after Gina.

-Gina finds some men but Rocky kills them all and seriously injures Gina before she manages to escape.
-Rocky's pursuit of Gina is stopped by the emergence of Nick, who survived the gunshot due to the previously mentioned metal plates.
+Gina finds some men but Rocky kills them all and seriously injures her before she manages to escape.
+Rocky's pursuit of her is stopped by the emergence of Nick, who survived the gunshot due to the previously mentioned metal plates.
 Nick gains the upper hand and holds Rocky at gunpoint, but a police helicopter contacted by Rocky's girlfriend arrives on the scene, warning Nick that he will be shot if he does not release Rocky.

 As Rocky tries to goad Nick into killing him, Gina gets Nick to back down.
-Realizing that she can stop Rocky, who is extremely abusive, and save two people who love each other, Rocky's girlfriend admits that Rocky is the murderer, prompting the police to shoot him when he tries to retrieve his gun.
+Realizing that she can stop Rocky, who is extremely abusive, and save two people who love each other, Rocky's girlfriend tells the police Rocky is the murderer, prompting them to shoot him when he tries to retrieve his gun.

-Travelling back on a helicopter, Nick proposes to Gina.
-Gina accepts, with the two mutually agreeing not to go on a honeymoon.
+Travelling back on a helicopter, Nick finally proposes to Gina.
+She accepts, and they mutually agree not to go on a honeymoon.